effectfully-ou/sketches/has-lens-done-right/README.md

 So the `SameModulo` approach

 - compared to the monomorphic version: does the job
-- compared to the version with functional dependencies: a bit more noise, doesn't fall apart on direct phantom types and type families (both can be encoded with a small indirection with functional dependencies).
+- compared to the version with functional dependencies: less straightforward, doesn't fall apart on direct phantom types and type families (both can be encoded with a small indirection with functional dependencies).
-- compared to the version with type families: type inference is not half-broken, less noise, doesn't fall apart on direct phantom types and type families (both can _probably_ be encoded with a small indirection with functional dependencies)..
+- compared to the version with type families: type inference is not half-broken, less noise, doesn't fall apart on direct phantom types and type families (both can _probably_ be encoded with a small indirection with functional dependencies).